 Indianapolis – Feb.
-20, 2018 - The Indiana State Library (ISL) and the Indiana Arts Commission (IAC) announced today that Joshua Fisher earned the honor of being named the 2018 Poetry Out Loud Indiana state champion.
-Fisher will compete against representatives from all 50 states, plus Washington D.C., Puerto Rico and the Virgin Islands, for the national Poetry Out Loud title on April 23-25, 2018 in Washington, D.C.
+19, 2018 - The Indiana State Library and the Indiana Arts Commission announced today that Madalyn Pedigo earned the honor of being named the 2019 Poetry Out Loud Indiana state champion.
+Pedigo will compete against representatives from all 50 states, plus Washington D.C., Puerto Rico and the Virgin Islands, for the national Poetry Out Loud title on April 30 and May 1, 2019 in Washington, D.C.
 The event will be held at the Lisner Auditorium at The George Washington University.
 The semifinals and finals will be webcast live.
-The Midwest and South Central round, which includes Indiana, will be held on April 24, 2018, beginning at 1 p.m.
+The Midwest and South Central round, which includes Indiana, will be held on Tuesday, April 30, 2019, beginning at 1 p.m.

-Fisher, a sophomore at Warsaw Community High School in Warsaw, qualified for the national finals by winning the Indiana state Poetry Out Loud championship held on Feb.
-17, 2018 at the Indiana State Library.
-He edged out 17 other competitors to win the state title.
-In addition to the Washington, D.C. trip, Fisher earned a $200 cash prize and $500 for his school to be used to purchase poetry books.
+Pedigo, a sophomore at West Washington Jr./Sr. High School in Campbellsburg, qualified for the national finals by winning the Indiana state Poetry Out Loud championship held on Feb.
+16, 2019 at the Indiana State Library.
+She edged out 14 other competitors to win the state title.
+In addition to the Washington, D.C. trip, Pedigo earned a $200 cash prize and $500 for her school to be used to purchase poetry books.

 The Indiana State Library is dedicated to serving Indiana residents, leading and supporting the library community and preserving Indiana history.

 Competitions at the school or classroom level will be held during the fall semester to identify one student winner who will represent their school at the state finals and compete for the chance to represent Indiana at the National Finals in Washington, D.C. in April.

 - All expense paid trip to Washington, D.C.

 - $500 for their school to purchase literary materials